NightCatSama/vue-slider-component/README.md

 ## Support

-If you like this component, you can ask me to drink [coffee](https://www.paypal.me/nightcatsama) ☕️.
+If my code has helped you, please consider [buy me a coffee](https://www.buymeacoffee.com/nightcat) ☕️.

 ## License